cinemassacre-archive/cinemassacre-archive.github.io/_avgn/avgn-episode-053.md

   - Gameboy
   - Genesis
 games:
-  - Batman: Return of the Joker (NES)
+  - "Batman: Return of the Joker (NES)"
-  - Batman: Return of the Joker (Gameboy)
+  - "Batman: Return of the Joker (Gameboy)"
-  - Batman: Revenge of the Joker
+  - "Batman: Revenge of the Joker"
 title-cards:
   - episode-53.png
 ---